venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/the-ledger/the-ledger.md

 ## Setting up Venom Wallet accounts with a Ledger device.

 :::info
-In order to start using the Venom Wallet with a Ledger device, you should have the Everscale app installed.
-You can refer to these instructions on how to install Everscale.
+In order to start using the Venom Wallet with a Ledger device, you should have the Venom app installed.
+You can refer to these instructions on how to install Venom.
 :::

 **Here is a step-by-step guide to setting up a Venom Wallet account using a Ledger device:**
- - Before proceeding, ensure that your Ledger device has the Everscale app installed.
-You can find the instructions on Installing Everscale via Ledger Live [Here](../the-ledger/installing-everscale-on-ledger-live.md).
+ - Before proceeding, ensure that your Ledger device has the Venom app installed.
+You can find the instructions on Installing Venom via Ledger Live [Here](../the-ledger/installing-everscale-on-ledger-live.md).
  -  **Do not forget to** have Ledger Live software **closed** at all times while performing the following steps.

 **If you have recently installed Venom Wallet and it does not have any connected seed phrases:**